public-law/open-gov-crawlers/README.md

 > [!TIP]
 > The [USA Courts Glossary parser](https://github.com/public-law/open-gov-crawlers/blob/master/public_law/parsers/usa/courts_glossary.py)
 > is the best example of our coding style.
-> See [the wiki](https://github.com/public-law/open-gov-crawlers/wiki) for a deep dive explanation
-> of our parsing strategy.

 ## Example: USA Courts Glossary Parser